Rural Project Examples: Infrastructure

 Portable Alternative Sanitation System (PASS)

-- Need: To bring a low-cost water and sanitation system to an Alaska Native village with no piped water or sewer system.
+- Need: To bring low-cost water and sanitation improvements to homes in Alaska Native villages without access to piped water or sewer systems.

-- Intervention: The Portable Alternative Sanitation System (PASS) treats hauled water and disposes waste without traditional piping.
+- Intervention: The Portable Alternative Sanitation System (PASS) treats hauled water, provides for handwashing with clean water, and disposes waste without traditional piping.